Tank type vs. Tankless Water Heaters

 Know the Facts

-- There are benefits to both types of water heaters.
+There are benefits to both types of water heaters.
 Don’t select the water heater purely on the economics or energy savings of the water heater.
-Analyze the system installation, the application, space required, the fuel costs and the demand on the water heater.
+Analyze the system installation, the application, the space required, the fuel costs, and the demand for the water heater.
 Using all of these parameters, decide what is best for the installation.

 Sean Hasle is a third-generation plumber and he and his family have been serving the South Florida area since 1957.
 He is a licensed plumbing, underground utility, and fire contractor.
 Sean is married with two young boys and he spends time giving back to the community through Rotary International and coaching his son's little league baseball.